 (e) The system shall use the average latitude and longitude information and a sunrise/sunset algorithm to calculate the time of sunrise and sunset for each day within two minutes of the sunrise and sunset times as derived from the Astronomical Almanac.

-(f) The system shall calculate, as defined in 4.5.1, the import kWh and import kVArh in each half hour period in UTC for each MSID.
+(f) The system shall calculate, as defined in 4.5.1, the import kWh in each half hour period in UTC for each MSID.

 (g) The system shall provide an output file in the format shown in 4.6.4 for provision to the appointed HHDC.